CrowsVeldt/limudai-chutz-ashkelon-second-project/README.md

 # limudai-chutz-ashkelon-second-project

-Second project for the Full Stack course at Limudai Chutz Ashkelon
+Second project for the Full-stack course at Limudai Chutz Ashkelon

 [Check it out!](https://crowsveldt.github.io/limudai-chutz-ashkelon-second-project/dist/)